Package com.example.springrest.config

 app.cors.origin=http://localhost:3000,http://myfrontend.com

-With the above, JavaScript clients from either origin can access /api/**
+With the above, JavaScript clients from either origin can access /api/**.- See Also:

 -